Contact Contact

 Our Climate Rides on Transit

-Given that transportation is the largest cause of greenhouse gas emissions in Illinois, our region’s transit system is our strongest tool in the fight against climate change.
+Given that transportation is one of the largest cause of greenhouse gas emissions in Illinois, our region’s transit system is our strongest tool in the fight against climate change.
 Public transportation reduces carbon emissions, reduces reliance on fossil fuels, and reduces congestion in ways and at a scale nothing else can.

-The RTA strongly supports the commitments of the CTA, Metra, and Pace to reducing reliance on fossil fuels, including that all public transit buses in the region will be zero emission/electric by 2040—and that these bus electrification strategies will be implemented equitably.
+As evidenced in Transit is the Answer, RTA strongly supports the commitments of the CTA, Metra, and Pace to reducing reliance on fossil fuels, including that all public transit buses in the region will be zero emission/electric by 2040—and that these bus electrification strategies will be implemented equitably.
 Read more in Pace's Project Zero report and CTA's Charging Forward report.

 Read how Chicago's transit system is helping meet Illinois' climate goals in a blog post: